solana-mobile/solana-mobile-doc-site/docs/android-native/using-anchor-programs.md

 ### 1. Find the Counter account PDA

-To derive the Counter PDA, we'll use the `ProgramDerivedAddres` interface in the `web3-solana` module which provides a `find` method.
+To derive the Counter PDA, we'll use the `ProgramDerivedAddress` interface in the `web3-solana` module which provides a `find` method.

-Call `ProgramDerivedAddres.find` and pass `"counter"` as a seed and the Counter program ID:
+Call `ProgramDerivedAddress.find` and pass `"counter"` as a seed and the Counter program ID:

 ```kotlin
 import com.solana.publickey.SolanaPublicKey